 A daily mindful breathing practice helps you to slow the mind down long enough to recognize a trigger.
 From this less negatively biased place, you can more objectively assess the issue.
 Now you’re able to apply the distance self-talk strategy for reducing anxiety and changing your thought channel.

 Other ways to quiet mind chatter:

 Practice self-compassion.
-Rather than letting you off the hook, self compassion has been shown to help you move past the emotional obstacles otherwise holding you back.
+Rather than letting you off the hook, self-compassion has been shown to help you move past the emotional obstacles that otherwise hold you back.
 It’s a practice worth committing to!